Is the soul a ‘safe house', the Sans Souci of the living, or is Hiraeth (Welsh for a sense of lost ‘home’) where the heart is?

 The Unbearable Likeness of Beings: Eidôla and Other Palimpsests illustrates the problematic lacuna around interpretations of the ever-ineffable, secular soul.
 It searches for its place in humanity, outside-in, and inside-out.

 Faces are a teeming inheritance of fleshy palimpsests that create human visual echoes of the familiar strangers that inhabit our DNA.
-Visual soul-language and its Western currency in the 21st Century are re-imagined through portraits of three ‘bloody foreigners’ resembling beings of another century, another place: nowness.
+Visual soul-language and its Western currency in the 21st Century are re-imagined through portraits of three London-based ‘bloody foreigners’ resembling beings of another century, another place: nowness.

 Their transience dictates that everywhere and nowhere is home – it is the soul that is their constant: Phasma, Ensouled and Boy With Long Hair.